Island Nation

 Island Nation (國際橋牌社) is a Taiwanese political drama based on Taiwan's transition from an authoritarian state to a democracy in the 1990s.
+The season 1 covered the history from 1990 to 1994.
 The series will include 80 episodes over 8 seasons, with the first season premiering on January 20, 2020.
 The second season, Island Nation 2, debuted on September 12, 2021.